 Emma Thibault (Wellesley Class of 2019) is a Neuroscience major at Wellesley College.
 She was initially exposed to the field of neuroscience while researching Alzheimer's disease, a part of her family history, and has been fascinated since.
 Now, Emma hopes to explore the neural mechanisms and integration of complex behaviors as a means of better understanding potential implications of neurological disease and intervention.
 Beyond the sciences, Emma is a member of the Wellesley College Choir and Chamber Singers and is an RA in Stone-Davis.
 After Wellesley she hopes to pursue a career in neurosurgery and clinical research.

 Anni Ball (Class of 2020) first became interested in neuroscience when she participated in a summer program at a college near her home in Cape Elizabeth, ME.Outside of classes, she enjoys playing classical piano, serving on the McAfee dorm's house council, and seeking out the best dumpling spots in the Boston area.
-She is looking to continue on to medical school after Wellesley and is considering a neurosurgical career.
+After graduating from the University of Michigan, Anni will work at MGH doing clinical research.

 June Hee Kim (Wellesley Class of 2020) is a Neuroscience major at Wellesley College.
 She spent her sophomore year in the Wasserman Lab studying how internal state alters multimodal sensory integration of flying Drosophila.
 Born in South Korea, she is also passionate about community service.
 In the past, she actively served in Habitat for Humanity Greater Los Angeles and is currently volunteering at Wellesley-Newton Hospital.
 In her free time, she enjoys painting, watching Korean dramas, reading mystery novels, and swimming with her dog.

 Fatima Irfan (Wellesley Class of 2021) is a Data Science (with a neuroscience concentration) Major at Wellesley College.
 Though she has had a longstanding fascination with the human brain, her passion for neuroscience was confirmed once she took Neuro 100.
 During her time in the lab, Fatima helped produce a handbook for students to use the Caltech Fly Tracker.
 Outside of academics, Fatima enjoys biking around campus and discovering new spots around Lake Waban.